railwayapp-templates/chatwoot/README.md

 # Chatwoot template

 This template deploys a self-hosted version of [Chatwoot](https://www.chatwoot.com/).
-Internally it uses a PostgreSQL database and Resdis to store the data.
+Internally it uses a PostgreSQL database and Redis to store the data.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/chatwoot)